vralle/html-bundler-webpack-plugin/README.md

 #### Problem with styles

 If you import style files in your script and want automatically to resolve the `.css`, `.scss` extensions, e.g., as the following:

-_app.ts_
+`pp.ts`

 ```js
 import moduleA from './moduleA';
 import moduleB from './moduleB';